LuxciumProject/mapping-tools/library/mapping/etc/mapping-tools.api.md

     value: T;
 }

-// Warning: (ae-incompatible-release-tags) The symbol "TransformFn" is marked as @public, but its signature references "Mapper" which is marked as @alpha
-//
 // @public (undocumented)
 export type TransformFn<T, U> = Mapper<T, Promise<U>, T | Settled<T>>;

-// Warning: (ae-incompatible-release-tags) The symbol "ValidateFn" is marked as @public, but its signature references "OnlySideEffect" which is marked as @alpha
-//
 // @public (undocumented)
 export type ValidateFn<U> = (value: U, index: number) => Promise<OnlySideEffect>;

+// Warnings were encountered during analysis:
+//
+// src/index.ts:45:26 - (ae-incompatible-release-tags) The symbol "converToIsometricSettledResult" is marked as @public, but its signature references "converToIsometricSettledResult" which is marked as @beta
+// src/index.ts:45:26 - (ae-incompatible-release-tags) The symbol "isometricSettledResult" is marked as @public, but its signature references "isometricSettledResult" which is marked as @beta
+// src/index.ts:45:26 - (ae-incompatible-release-tags) The symbol "getFulfilledResults" is marked as @public, but its signature references "getFulfilledResults" which is marked as @beta
+// src/index.ts:45:26 - (ae-incompatible-release-tags) The symbol "listFulfilledResults" is marked as @public, but its signature references "listFulfilledResults" which is marked as @beta
+// src/index.ts:45:26 - (ae-incompatible-release-tags) The symbol "getRejectedResults" is marked as @public, but its signature references "getRejectedResults" which is marked as @beta
+// src/index.ts:45:26 - (ae-incompatible-release-tags) The symbol "settledLengts" is marked as @public, but its signature references "settledLengts" which is marked as @beta
+// src/index.ts:62:1 - (ae-incompatible-release-tags) The symbol "converToIsometricSettledResult" is marked as @public, but its signature references "converToIsometricSettledResult" which is marked as @beta
+// src/index.ts:63:1 - (ae-incompatible-release-tags) The symbol "isometricSettledResult" is marked as @public, but its signature references "isometricSettledResult" which is marked as @beta
+// src/index.ts:64:1 - (ae-incompatible-release-tags) The symbol "getFulfilledResults" is marked as @public, but its signature references "getFulfilledResults" which is marked as @beta
+// src/index.ts:65:1 - (ae-incompatible-release-tags) The symbol "listFulfilledResults" is marked as @public, but its signature references "listFulfilledResults" which is marked as @beta
+// src/index.ts:66:1 - (ae-incompatible-release-tags) The symbol "getRejectedResults" is marked as @public, but its signature references "getRejectedResults" which is marked as @beta
+// src/index.ts:67:1 - (ae-incompatible-release-tags) The symbol "settledLengts" is marked as @public, but its signature references "settledLengts" which is marked as @beta

 // (No @packageDocumentation comment for this package)